-- 6. Works within the limits of the level and competency of their own practice and the agreed ways of working by their employer. - 7.
-Demonstrates a concept of how selfmanagement strategies can be optimised within the context of clinical practice. - 8.
-Demonstrates the ability to actively take part in promoting self-management strategies at a basic level as part of the interdisciplinary team. - Recognises the need for all patients to have access to the provision of self-management education. - 10.
-Uses nursing care to promote movement, reduce anxiety, improve comfort, facilitate restful sleep and encourage distraction to help self-manage pain. - 11.
-Discusses with the person/their carer/their family ways in which self-management can be optimised, for example, creating the right environment, in an honest, respectful, compassionate, accurate and timely way. - 12.
-Assesses and reports the effectiveness of self-management strategies, in line with the organisation's policy. - 13.
-Appropriately escalates care to senior when recognises own limitations.
+Knowledge Skills 1.
+Demonstrates an awareness of how chronic 6.
+Works within the limits of the level and differs from acute pain and the role selfcompetency of their own practice and the management plays in helping improve the agreed ways of working by their employer. physical and psychological impact of pain.
+7. Demonstrates a concept of how self-2.
+Rationalises and explains the need for all management strategies can be optimised individuals/patients to have access to the within the context of clinical practice. provision of self-management information.
+8. Demonstrates the ability to actively take Describes and rationalises selfpart in promoting self-management management strategies that individuals/ strategies at a basic level as part of the patients can use in the management of pain: interdisciplinary team. distraction methods: 9.
+Recognises the need for all patients to have · listen to music access to the provision of self-management watch a film/programme education. relaxation mindfulness/meditation 10.
+Uses nursing care to promote movement, knitting. reduce anxiety, improve comfort, facilitate exercise restful sleep and encourage distraction to other strategies used by patient. help self-manage pain.
+4. Is aware of the different ways in which the 11.
+Discusses with the person/their carer/their role of self - management can be used for family ways in which self-management can chronic pain by: be optimised, for example, creating the promoting movement right environment, in an honest, respectful, reducing anxiety compassionate, accurate and timely way. · improving comfort facilitating sleep 12.
+Assesses and reports the effectiveness of distraction self-management strategies, in line with the · involving family. organisation's policy.
+5. Explains and describes the issues of 13.
+Appropriately escalates care to senior when safeguarding individuals/patients and recognises own limitations. providing accurate patient information.